stevef1uk/cassuservice/README.md

 The architecture approach is simple:

 1. Parse Cassandra DDL to create a swagger file
-2. Use go-swagger to generate the RESTful server, see: https://github.com/go-swagger/go-swagger
+2. Use go-swagger to generate the RESTful server, see: https://github.com/go-swagger/go-swagger (Tested against v0.19.0)
 3. Parse Cassandra DDL to create the Cassandra handler and wire it into the RESTful server.

 I have written a short blog providing a little more information: https://stevef1uk.blogspot.com/2019/02/an-easy-way-to-build-restful-micro.html